Knicks' Tyler Kolek: Recalled to NBA

 • 1 min read

-The Knicks recalled Kolek from the G League's Westchester Knicks on Thursday.
+New York recalled Kolek from the G League's Westchester Knicks on Monday.

-The Knicks assigned and recalled Kolek during the same day for two straight days, and they often did this in 2024-25 as well.
-He's likely to remain a fringe rotation player at the NBA level.
+Kolek will continue to provide emergency depth at the NBA level.
+In nine regular-season appearances with New York, Kolek is averaging 7.2 minutes per contest.

 More News